Welcome to today's edition of the Rush 24-7 podcast.

 But what did he say?

-Hey Rush, hey Rush, did you hear what Jon Stewart said?
+Did you hear what Jon Stewart said?

-I really didn't hear what John said.
+No, I really didn't hear what John said.

-What did he say?
+No, what did he say?

 So I had to go find out.

-And I've got the audio sound bites.
+And I've got the audio soundbites.

-I don't even want to play the audio sound bites.
+I don't even want to play the audio soundbites.

 And I'm paraphrasing.

-He's all worries wringing his hands out there.
+He's wringing his hands out there.

-He said we shouldn't have to pause and think before making a joke.
+He said, we shouldn't have to pause and think before making a joke.

-See, Conan O'Brien lives in a protected liberal bubble, where no matter what he says is going to be approved of.
+See, Conan O'Brien lives in a protected liberal bubble where no matter what he says is going to be approved of, likely applauded, likely amplified because he's a good and proper liberal.

 So he never has in the world apparently had to be afraid of what he's going to say.

-And I read comments like this, I wonder how long Conan would last on this program.
+I wonder how long Conan would last on this program.

 I wonder how long Conan would last with media attention, such as we on this program get.

-He said, because the students don't find anything funny anymore.
+He said because the students don't find anything funny anymore.

 They're too busy being offended by his jokes.